Wuppertaler

 It was a

-brisk five minutes walk to Residenz Hotel Wuppertal; my resting place for the
+brisk five-minute walk to the Residenz Hotel Wuppertal, my resting place for the

 evening.
 My room was basic and had a strange aroma, but I hadn’t travelled all